 This is yet another reason squirrels are hard to remove from buildings.
 Novice or untrained wildlife removers will have met their match as squirrels speed past them and leap out of their reach.

 Clearly, all of these special abilities combine to make squirrels a challenging animal to handle, especially when they are inside buildings.
-This is why effective squirrel removal requires the expertise of wildlife technicians who understand these super abilities and can anticipate squirrel behavior.
+This is why effective squirrel removal requires the expertise of wildlife technicians who understand these super abilities and can anticipate squirrel behaviour.
 It also requires the right equipment.
-This is why Houston homeowners who find themselves dealing with squirrel intrusion should turn to experts like Skedaddle Humane Wildlife Control.
-Skedaddle has been using specialist equipment and science-backed methods to successfully remove and exclude squirrels from homes across North America for over 30 years.
+This is why Toronto homeowners who find themselves dealing with squirrel intrusion should turn to experts like Skedaddle Humane Wildlife Control.
+Our Skedaddle team in Toronto has been using specialist equipment and science-backed methods to successfully remove and exclude squirrels from homes across North America for over 30 years.